vhs/SpaceBus/README.md

 # SpaceBus

-SpaceBus is a web dashboard for MQTT
+SpaceBus is a React-based web dashboard for MQTT